kazurayam/Katalon-IDEA-Combination/README.md

-# Developing Custom Classes for Katalon project using JUnit5 + Gradle + IntelliJ IDEA
+# Developing custom classes for Katalon project using JUnit5 + Gradle + IntelliJ IDEA

 ## Forward

- This article presents my know-how extending your capability to utilize Katalon Studio.
+ This article presents my know-how of extending your capability to utilize Katalon Studio.
 I assume that you (the readers) have seasoned skill of Groovy programming with [JUnit5](https://junit.org/junit5/) and [Gradle](https://gradle.org/) build tool in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 If you are a non-programmer and/or new to Katalon Studio, this article would not be useful for you.

 ## Problem to solve

 One day, I worked on a [Katalon Studio](https://katalon.com/katalon-studio) project.
-I wanted to find out unused Test Objects in the "Object Repository" folder in my katalon project.
+I wanted to list up out unused Test Objects in the "Object Repository" folder in my katalon project.
 I knew Katalon Studio Enterprise equips the feature of [Test Object Refactoring](https://docs.katalon.com/katalon-studio/maintain-tests/refactor-test-objects-in-katalon-studio), but I don't have an Enterprise license.
 I only have a Free license.
 Therefore I started developing a set of Groovy classes that help me identifying unused TestObject.
-I initiated my project **KS_ObjectRepositoryGarbageCollector**.
+I created a project [**KS_ObjectRepositoryGarbageCollector**](https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector).

 See the project of its version 0.2.6, which is already outdated, as follows:

 - [KS_ObjectRepositoryGarbaseCollector 0.2.6](https://github.com/kazurayam/KS_ObjectRepositoryGarbageCollector/tree/0.2.6)